nlesc-nano/Tutorials/docs/2_fitting.rst

         >>> print(param)

-In this case, the output of this python script provides both the sigma values for both to the to-be optimized sigmas and the frozen (constant, not optimized) components which can be found in the respective ``"frozen"`` subsection.
-Once again, in order to avoid atoms getting too close one from each other, we constrained the sigma parameters to be 0.02 nm lower than their estimated value.
-Once again, this specification results in a smoother fitting procedure.
+In this case, the output of this python script provides both the sigma values for both to the to-be optimized sigmas and the frozen components.
+Once again, in order to avoid atoms getting too close one from each other, we constrained the sigma parameters to be 0.02 nm lower than their estimated value: resulting in a smoother fitting procedure.

 The psf block
 -------------